 Unit Conversions and Formula’s

+We has selected some of the most usefull unit conversions and formulas.
 We live in a world where unit conversions are a must.
 For example, many people use the metric and imperial measurement system in the United Kingdom.
 Each country has their own way of measuring the world around us.
 People also have their own personal preference when it comes to units of measurement.
 We have provided you with the most popular unit conversions.
 There may also be occasions where you will need to calculate the value of something, such as current (Amps), which is why we have also selected the most common formulas.
 Below is a unit conversion calculator.
 Select your units, then type in your measurement.

 Power = Measured in Watts